Dragan Milosavljević: Early career

-Partizan Belgrade (2010–2015)
+Partizan (2010–2015)

-On June 28, 2010, he signed a three-year deal with Partizan Belgrade.
+On June 28, 2010, he signed a three-year deal with Partizan.
 In his first season in Partizan, he won the Adriatic League, Serbian League and Radivoj Korać Cup.
 In the EuroLeague, Milosavljević averaged 4.2 points and 1.9 rebounds per game, while in the ABA League he averaged 6.9 points and 3 rebounds per game.

-In his second season, Milosavlijevic helped his club to defend titles in Serbian League and Radivoj Korać Cup.
+In his second season, Milosavljević helped his club to defend titles in Serbian League and Radivoj Korać Cup.
 In the 2011–12 Euroleague season, he averaged 8.2 points and 3.7 rebounds in 10 games of group stage.
 In the 2011–12 Adriatic League season, Milosavljević averaged 8.3 points and 3.6 rebounds over 27 games.
 On July 4, 2012, he extended his contract for two more seasons with Partizan.

 Next season, Milosavljević won the Serbian League for the third time and he was named the MVP of the finals.
 In the 2012–13 Euroleague, he scored a career-high of 9.9 points per game.
 In the Adriatic League he helped his team to return the title after a one-year break averaging 6.8 points and 3.2 rebounds per game.

-Despite some financial difficulties the club was facing in the summer of 2013, Dragan Milosavljevic decided to stay with Partizan Belgrade.
+Despite some financial difficulties the club was facing in the summer of 2013, Milosavljević decided to stay with Partizan.
 Then, after the departure of team captain Vladimir Lučić, he became the next team captain.
 Along with Léo Westermann and Bogdan Bogdanović he was supposed to lead the backcourt of Partizan in the upcoming season.
 In a second game of the 2013–14 Euroleague season against JSF Nanterre, he scored 26 points, while also pulling down 6 rebounds, to help his team win by huge margin.
 In the Euroleague game against Maccabi Tel Aviv on January 24, he has torn ACL on his right knee, which sidelined him for the remainder of the season.
 He was expected to return on court in six to eight months.
 In his first season as captain of Partizan, he averaged career-high 12.1 points and 3.7 rebounds per game in the 2013–14 Euroleague, while also averaging 12.4 points, 3.3 rebounds and 2.6 assists in 17 games of the 2013–14 Adriatic League season.

 On August 5, 2014, Milosavljević extended his contract for one more season with the club.
 In December 2014, he returned on the court after ten months of absence due to the injury.
 The rest of the season, he averaged 11 points, 3.7 rebounds and 1 assist over ABA League 20 games.